OmSerenity/Linux_Server/README.md

 sudo chmod 644 ~/.ssh/authorized_keys
 sudo chown -R grader:grader ~/.ssh
 ```
-Important: from now on, we can log into the remote VM through ssh with the following command:
+Important: from now on, we can log into the remote VM through ssh with the following command (this logs us in on the default port 22 but after we change the port in #7 below, we will add the new port # to this command)
 ```
 ssh -i ~/.ssh/grader.rsa grader@52.26.231.94
 ```